ShiroTakeda/gams-mode/README.md

 Function (4) colors the content of LST files.

-As pointed out above, LST file is often very large and it is often very diffcult to find the numerical values that you want to see.
-And it is also diffcult to compare the numerical values in two different parts of the LST file.
+As pointed out above, the LST file is often very large and it is often very difficult to find the numerical values you want to see.
+And it is also difficult to compare the numerical values in two different parts of the LST file.
 Although you may be able to resolve these problems by defining parameters that display only relevant values, it is more convenient if you can examine the content of the LST file in a simple way.

 (5) provides the way for that.
-With this feature, you can easily view the important elements (PARAMETER, VAR, EQU etc.) in LST files.
+With this feature, you can easily view the important elements (PARAMETER, VAR, EQU, etc.) in LST files.

 You can see where the particular PARAMETER or VAR are and can see the content of them.
 You can also compare the numerical values in a part of the file with that in another part.
-You are able to know what this function is like by looking at the screenshots placed at [screenshots page](https://www.flickr.com/search/?sort=date-taken-desc&safe_search=1&tags=gamsmode&user_id=144666886%40N07&view_all=1).
+You are able to know what this function is like by looking at the screenshots placed at [the screenshots page](https://www.flickr.com/search/?sort=date-taken-desc&safe_search=1&tags=gamsmode&user_id=144666886%40N07&view_all=1).

 These are the simple explanation of this program.
 Of course, there are a lot of other functions!